Jumb0Frame/ModifiedAskSet/ModifiedAskSet/Package/README.md

-﻿# JotunnModStub
+﻿# Modified Ask Set

-Upon building for release, this README.md is copied into the `Package` folder for thunderstore packaging.
-Remember to also edit the manifest.json and supply your own mod icon.
+A quick and ugly modification to the Vanilla Ask Set effects for Valheim

 ## Installation (manual)

+Grab the ModifiedAskSet.dll file and place it in the Bepinex plugins folder

 ## Features

-## Changelog
+Treat yourself to a overpowered Ask Set

 ## Known issues
-You can find the github at:
+If you encounter any issues, you can find the github at: https://github.com/Jumb0Frame/ModifiedAskSet No guarantees on any fixes.